 This park is an extremely popular place for people who come here with ATVs.
 However, there is plenty of space, and they aren't likely to bother people on foot.
 Operating ATVs is not permitted during quiet hours in the morning and evening, so they do not disturb campers looking for tranquility.

-11 Monument Valley Navajo Tribal Park
+11. Monument Valley Navajo Tribal Park

-Monument Valley, the setting for countless movies, is not a state or national park, but a Navajo Tribal Park on the Navajo Indian Reservation.
-Huge buttes and pinnacles rise up from the valley floor like stone castles of the desert.
-The red and orange sandstone against the piercing blue sky creates stunning images.
-Photographers can create true masterpieces here.
-A 17-mile dirt road weaves through the stone structures, with pullouts all along the route.
-From the visitor center is a sweeping view over the valley to some of the most famous sites.
+Stop in at the visitor center to see sweeping views over the valley to some of the most famous sites.
 If you want to see more of the landscape, you can take a guided tour to sites you can't reach from the road, including large sections of red sand dunes.

-12 Sand Hollow State Park
+12. Sand Hollow State Park

 A beautiful, coral-colored soft-sand beach stretches all along the west and south side of the lake, forming a wide band between the lake and road.
-In some areas, you can drive your vehicle right down to the water's edge and set up on the shoreline, but the sand is deep, and you don't want to drive off the road without a four-wheel-drive vehicle.
+In some areas, you can drive your vehicle right down to the water's edge and set up on the shoreline.
+Note that the sand is soft and deep, don't want to drive off the road without a four-wheel-drive vehicle.

-13 Goosenecks State Park
+13. Goosenecks State Park

 To get a complete view, or to photograph a gooseneck showing the water flowing all the way around the bend, you need to inch your way out to the very edge of the unguarded viewpoint ledge.
 Beware of high winds before you consider approaching the ledge.

 Goosenecks State Park is in a remote part of southern Utah but is a convenient stop if you are visiting Monument Valley.
 The park also has eight first-come, first-served primitive campsites, with vault toilets and no water.

-14 Natural Bridges National Monument
+14. Natural Bridges National Monument

 Unlike arches, which are formed by many types of erosion, natural bridges are formed primarily by erosion from water.
 These three are quite spectacular, but the park has a number of other interesting features, including Horse Collar Ruins.
 These well-preserved Puebloan cliff dwellings, dating back more than 700 years, can be seen from a short overlook trail.